publishpress/PublishPress-Authors/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning v2.0.0](https://semver.org/spec/v2.0.0.html).

+= UNRELEASED =

+* Changed: Temporarily disabled the support to update authors for posts using the quick edit form, #180;

 = [3.6.3] - 2020-09-04 =

 * Fixed: Fix error "Uncaught Error: Call to a member function add_cap() on null", #223;